 Garlic Knots with Pizza Dough

-They also pair beautifully with my Shrimp Scampi Pasta recipe, my Creamy Chicken Florentine Recipe or my Creamy Tuscan Chicken Gnocchi Recipe.
+They also pair beautifully with my Shrimp Scampi Pasta recipe, my Creamy Chicken Florentine Recipe, my Chicken Marsala Recipe, or my Baked Eggplant Parmesan.

 a white platter piled with freshly baked garlic knots